Bhageerathi Murulya

-Bhagirathi Murulya is an Indian politician who was first elected to office in 2023 as a member of the Karnataka Legislative Assembly representing the Sullia constituency.
+Bhageerathi Murulya (born 1 June 1974) is an Indian politician who is serving as the Member of the Karnataka Legislative Assembly from the Sullia Assembly constituency.
+A member of the Bharatiya Janata Party, she was elected to the Assembly in the 2023 Karnataka Legislative Assembly election.

+Her election made her the first woman to represent Sullia in the Assembly.
+She also became the first Dalit woman from the coastal Karnataka to be elected to the Assembly.

 She is a member of the women's and children's welfare committee.
-This seat had previously been held for six terms by Angara S., before Murulya was selected as a BJP candidate.
 Murulya belongs to the Tulu-speaking Adi Dravida community, and she was the poorest candidate to win a seat in the assembly.
 Murulya had worked as a tailor and a teacher before becoming a MLA.
 Murulya took the oath in the name of her family deity.

-Murulya, the BJP candidate secured the seventh consecutive victory for her party in Sullia, and became the first Dalit woman from Tulu Nadu to enter the legislative assembly.
-Sullia, one of 19 assembly segments in coastal Karnataka, was the only reserved constituency for a scheduled caste candidate in the election.
-She defeated her closest rival, Krishnappa from the Congress party, by 30,864 votes, and took 57% of the vote share.
-Murulya had previously served as a member of the councils (panchayat) for Dakshina Kannada zilla and Sullia taluk.